Human rights in the United States: Guantánamo Bay

 Amnesty International also condemned the Guantánamo facility as "... the gulag of our times," which raised heated conversation in the United States.
 The purported legal status of "unlawful combatants" in those nations currently holding detainees under that name has been the subject of criticism by other nations and international human rights institutions including Human Rights Watch and the International Committee of the Red Cross.
 The ICRC, in response to the U.S.-led military campaign in Afghanistan, published a paper on the subject.
-HRW cites two sergeants and a captain accusing U.S. troops of torturing prisoners in Iraq and Afghanistan.
+In a 2005 report, Human Rights Watch cites two sergeants and a captain accusing U.S. troops of torturing prisoners in Iraq and Afghanistan.

 However, former Republican governor Mike Huckabee, for example, has stated that the conditions in Guantánamo are better than most U.S. prisons.

 The U.S. government argues that even if detainees were entitled to POW status, they would not have the right to lawyers, access to the courts to challenge their detention, or the opportunity to be released prior to the end of hostilities—and that nothing in the Third Geneva Convention provides POWs such rights, and POWs in past wars—such as Japanese prisoners of war in World War II—have generally not been given these rights.
 The U.S. Supreme Court ruled in Hamdan v.
 Rumsfeld on June 29, 2006, that they were entitled to the minimal protections listed under Common Article 3 of the Geneva Conventions.
 Following this, on July 7, 2006, the Department of Defense issued an internal memo stating that prisoners would in the future be entitled to protection under Common Article 3.